scunning1987/pois_reference_server/README.md

 * Modify / Replace (free text entry with parameter validation)
-    * splice command type 5 → 6
+    * splice command type 5 → 6 *Will be supported at a later date*
     * modify certain characteristics:
         * example: web_delivery_not_allowed
             * be aware that this may add more metadata to payload that needs to be taken into consideration